 No visit to France’s sunny South without spending at least a day in this ancient city of Nîmes founded by the Romans as a colony for the veterans of Julius Caesar’s Egyptian campaign.
 Named Nemausus (see video clip) after a local Gallic deity, the city prospered and has lots of Roman buildings.
 Moreover, it boasts a wonderful park to relax in at the end of your itinerary.
 If you’re wearing jeans, well this is probably the most appropriate place in France to do so – read on.

 Nîmes is a large city but all of the sites are within walking distance.
 Head for the city centre where there are several underground car parks.
 Parking Arènes on Esplanade Charles-de-Gaulle is a good choice because it is adjacent to one the main sites of the city, the extremely well preserved Roman Amphitheatre known as Les Arènes.

 Head along the Rue des Arènes leading to the Place du Marché.
 At the eastern end of the Place discover the famous and very lifelike Chained Crocodile languishing in its fountain.

-Walk west out of the Place du Marché along the Rue des Greffes for about 50m till you come to the Rue de l’Étoile.
+Walk west out of the Place du Marché (opposite end to the Croc!) for about 50m till you come to the Rue de l’Étoile.
 Turn right and proceed for about 800m and you will arrive at probably the best preserved Roman temple of all.
 The Maison Carrée (Square House), still in use today, exhibits classical architecture at its best and is stunning in its completeness.

 From the Maison Carrée, walk west along the Rue de l’Horloge for 200m and turn right into the Place d’Horlage.